When coming to campus, we want you to have reliable access to all University services.

 Suggested Specifications for Purchasing New Computers

-- Operating System: Windows 10 or higher or Mac OS 10.12 Sierra
+- Operating System: Windows 10 or higher or macOS 10.15 Catalina or higher

-- Memory: minimum of 8 GB RAM
+- Memory: minimum of 8GB RAM (16GB strongly recommended).

 - Processor Speed: minimum of Intel Core i5 or equivalent

-- Hard Drive: 320 GB or larger
+- Hard Drive/SSD: 256 GB or larger

-- Wireless: Any card that supports 802.11 n/ac protocols and WPA2 Enterprise
+- Wireless: any card that supports 802.11 n/ac protocols and WPA2 Enterprise

 Things to Consider When Purchasing a New Computer

-- Your price range - Computer prices have dropped dramatically in the past several years, but prices still range from a few hundred to several thousand dollars, depending on the specifications and capabilities of the computer.
+- Price range - Computer prices have dropped dramatically in the past several years, but prices still range from a few hundred to several thousand dollars, depending on the specifications and capabilities of the computer.
 Deciding how much you want to spend will impact the type of computer you can purchase.